walmartlabs/generator-thorax/README.md

   'backbone',  //included because we're calling the Backbone object below.
 While Backbone depends on Underscore, we wouldn't pass that in unless we were going to use "_" inside of our callback.
   'views/root',  //this is what's going to get attached to the DOM.
 More on that soon.
   'views/todo-list/index'  //this is the view class we're going to instantiate below...
-], function (RootView, Backbone, TodoListIndexView) {  //...but to make it available we're going to need to add it and pass it into our callback, here we've named it TodoListIndexView return Backbone.Router.extend({
+], function (Backbone, RootView, TodoListIndexView) {  //...but to make it available we're going to need to add it and pass it into our callback, here we've named it TodoListIndexView return Backbone.Router.extend({
     routes: {
-      "": "index" //add an index route hereabouts.
+      "": "index" //add an index route
     },
     index: function(){
       var view = new TodoListIndexView({})  //Hey!
 I'm a view getting instantiated!
-My template will be rendered.
-Purr.
-      RootView.getInstance().setView(view)  //Nuke whatever was in the {{layout-element}} element in root.hbs (and do memory management), replace it with the template rendered by the line above.
+My template will be rendered RootView.getInstance().setView(view)  //Nuke whatever was in the {{layout-element}} element in root.hbs (and do memory management), replace it with the template rendered by the line above.
     }
   });